ixanza/Equanimity/README.md

 ## Creating your Character

-Upon entering the game you will be greeted with a notification from the Relic Notifications Mod.
-Hit OK and wait for another pop-up from it, usually takes about a minute.
-Once it's done you can proceed with creating your character.
-Once you've named your character wait for all the messages in the top left to fade away then open your inventory and close it.
-This will start up Requiem.
-Once Requiem has finished its installation you may proceed with the next section.
-While creating your character you may receive a pop up asking you if you want to scan now or later from Relic Notifications.
-Hit scan now to proceed.
+ Once you've created and named your character wait for all the messages in the top left to fade away then open your inventory and close it.
+You will be greeted with a notification from The Curator's Companion.
+Hit OK and wait for another pop-up from it, usually takes about a minute and pick either Scan Now or Scan Later (this makes no difference on a new game).

 ## In-Game MCM Options